gabekramirez/Turtle-3D/README.md

 # Turtle 3D

-This project implements a 3D renderer using only the turtle Python library.
+This project implements a 3D renderer in Python using only the turtle library.

 ## Example